can make a difference

 Tori graduated from the University of San Diego in 2001, receiving a bachelor’s degree in English and minoring in psychology and sociology.
 She attended Notre Dame de Namur University to obtain her California teaching credential and a master’s degree in English, with an emphasis in creative writing.
 She also has a master’s degree in counseling psychology from the University of San Francisco.
 Post-college, she spent 10 years in education, mostly teaching middle school English and math.
 She is currently on the board of directors of Make-A-Wish Greater Bay Area.
 From 2009 to 2019, she served as the President of the Burns Family Foundation, a private foundation which provides financial support to local 501c3 non-profits organizations, typically those that focus on youth education and sports.
 She previously sat on the board of directors for Palcare Child Care Center.

-Erica received her B.A. in Clinical Psychology from San Jose State University.
-Before co-founding Dreams33, Erica worked for 13 years developing programs for the homeless, battered women, and low-income.
+Erica graduated from San Jose State University with a degree in Clinical Psychology.
+Before co-founding Dreams33, Erica worked for thirteen years developing programs for the homeless, battered women, and low-income.
+She served as Director of Housing Services working to break the cycle of homelessness.
 Her focus was to create paths for the underserved to find stability and personal growth.
-Over the last six years, Erica has also served her community as Fundraising Chair for both Redwood City Little League and the local elementary school.
+Erica also spent four years as the Executive Director of the Fremont Union High School Foundation, before leaving to raise her three children.
+Over the last six years, Erica has also served her community as Fundraising Chair for both Redwood City Little League and a local elementary school.

 Steve graduated from San Francisco State University in 2000 with a degree in broadcasting.
 He currently sits on the board of directors of Unravel Pediatric Cancer Foundation and is a member of the committee on athletics at San Francisco State University.
 He also previously served as an advisor to the Burns Family Foundation.
 Steve’s interest in Dreams33 lies in his belief that every child, regardless of circumstance and background, should have every opportunity to further their education and be able to achieve the life they want.
 He truly believes that Dreams33 will benefit the population of foster youth by providing them with the resources and opportunities that may not otherwise be available to them.

 Jon received his B.A. from Santa Clara University in Economics.
 In 2011 he founded an Investment Advisory firm (Riley Friedman Asset Management) that primarily serves individual investors.
 As an active member of the community he volunteers for several organizations.
-In addition to the Foundation, he serves on the Member Advisory Group of Star One Credit Union, is an officer of ICF Branch 47, and is on the School Advisory Council of Saint Joseph Mountain View.
+In addition to the Foundation, he previously served on the Member Advisory Group of Star One Credit Union, was an officer of ICF Branch 47, and was a member of the School Advisory Council of Saint Joseph Mountain View.
 Jon decided to join the Dreams33 board because he was moved by an event he attended a few years ago, held by Pivotal.
 Hearing the stories of the difficult path many foster children face was truly eye opening for him and after the event he realized he wanted to be part of helping youth in similar positions change their lives.
-Jon’s goal for Dreams33 is to helping to provide the education and resources foster youth need to reach their full potential.
+Jon’s goal for Dreams33 is to help provide the education and resources foster youth need to reach their full potential.